gautambaghel/demo-guide/docs/blackduck-for-openshift.md

 # How the scanning works

-**Note: For purposes of this workshop, the Black Duck scanner is configured to scan anything deployed only in the synopsys-demo workspace**.
+**Note: For purposes of this workshop, the Black Duck scanner is only configured to scan anything deployed in the synopsys-demo workspace**.

-The scanning process takes place as following:
+The scanning process works as place as follows:

 1. The insecure-bank application is deployed in the cluster.